Linux-RISC/IRIX-diskless-workstation/README.md

 >>setenv OSLoadPartition bootp():diskless/5.3
 ```

-Even for a specific machine:
+Even for a specific machine or function:
 ```
 >>setenv verbose on
 >>setenv diskless 1